General thoughts:

 In most cases we get the most immediate change or improvement when upgrading capacitors for the positions that are in direct line with the tweeters and mid-range drivers .

-Exchanging or upgrading the induction coils can also have an impact on the sound and performance of a speaker system, but it will in it’s nature often not be as profound a change, as when changing or upgrading capacitors.
+Exchanging or upgrading the induction coils can also have an impact on the sound and performance of a speaker system, but it will in it’s nature often not be as profound a change, as when changing or upgrading capacitors, unless the stock induction coils were incorrectly chosen for the original crossover design, for example using a ferromagnetic cored coil for the tweeter section causing audible noise.

 For vintage speakers specifically:

-When upgrading your vintage or new speakers using either completely re-designed crossovers or by upgrading the stock crossovers with better components, it is important to ask yourself two questions:
+So, whether you upgrade your vintage speakers using either completely re-designed crossovers with a e.g. a new filter order and/or new component values or if you only upgrade the stock crossovers with better components, it is important to ask yourself two questions:

-2. Or do you want to keep the original “vintage” sound of your speakers, even if that means sacrificing things like increased transparency and detail richness that can come from a crossover redesign and/or by upgrading to modern superior crossover components?
+- Or do you want to keep the original “vintage” sound of your speakers, even if that means sacrificing things like increased transparency and detail richness that can come from a crossover redesign and/or by upgrading to modern higher grade crossover components?

 Jantzen Audio offers some DIY crossover upgrade kits for a handful of vintage speaker models, which were all re-designed by loudspeaker designer, Mr. Troels Gravesen.